danielmapar/AIProgramming/README.md

 * Iterator: An object that represents a stream of data
     * The `yield` key-works is what differentiate a normal object from an iterator object
 * Generator: A function that creates an iterator
+    * Generators are a lazy way to build iterables.
+They are useful when the fully realized list would not fit in memory, or when the cost to calculate each list element is high and you want to do it as late as possible.
+But they can only be iterated over once.

 ```python
 def my_enumerate(iterable, start=0):